 There’s also no one-size-fits-all treatment, so what’s recommended for your anxiety will be unique to you.
 Taking the time to treat an anxiety disorder or other mental health illness can go a long way to improving your quality of life.
 So, if you do find that you experience anxiety symptoms, reach out to a health professional that can help point you in the right direction of getting a diagnosis and finding a treatment.

 Treatments for anxiety vary, and no one but a doctor can provide insight on how they’ll affect you.
 But it’s probably true that if you’ve never sought treatment for anxiety you have no idea what you’re missing out on.
 If you’ve only ever had sleepless nights, a sound sleep might be just around the corner.
-If you think you might have anxiety, start your mental health assessment with Felix today to see what treatment might be right for you.
+Medication can be an effective treatment but most do come with side effects so be sure to discuss that with your healthcare practitioner.